thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day1/readme.md

 ![lab-environment](../img/vdi2.png)

-Once authenticated, the following screen will display an orange cloud icon with the name "Windows10" which we will click on to access the operating system desktop.
+Once authenticated, you can access you desktop by clicking on the "Windows10" orange cloud icon.

 ![lab-environment](../img/vdi3.png)